 Can Kylian Mbappé break Klose’s record?

-With 12 goals already at age 23, Mbappé is well-positioned to potentially break Klose’s record of 16 goals if he continues playing at World Cups into his 30s.
+With 12 goals already at age 23 (including 8 in the 2022 tournament alone), Mbappé is well-positioned to potentially break Klose’s record of 16 goals.
+If he continues playing at World Cups into his 30s and maintains his scoring rate, he could surpass the record by 2030 or 2034.

 Who won the 2022 World Cup?